-Julian Bliss, one of the world’s finest solo clarinettists, excels as concerto soloist, chamber musician, jazz artist, masterclass leader, public speaker and tireless musical explorer.
+Julian Bliss is one of the world’s finest solo clarinettists excelling as concerto soloist, chamber musician, jazz artist, masterclass leader and tireless musical explorer.
 He has inspired a generation of young players, as guest lecturer and creator of the Leblanc Bliss range of affordable clarinets, and introduced a large new audience to his instrument.
 The breadth and depth of Julian’s artistry are reflected in the diversity and distinction of his work.
-He has appeared with many of the world’s leading orchestras, including the London Philharmonic, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra and the Academy of St Martin in the Fields, and performed chamber music with Joshua Bell, Hélène Grimaud, Steven Isserlis, Steven Kovacevich and other great interpreters.
+He has appeared with many of the world’s leading orchestras, including the London Philharmonic Orchestra, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra and the Academy of St Martin in the Fields, and performed chamber music with Joshua Bell, Hélène Grimaud, Steven Isserlis, Steven Kovacevich and other great interpreters.

 Julian stands today among the finest musicians of his generation.
 He launched the Julian Bliss Septet in 2012 at Wigmore Hall and Ronnie Scott’s Jazz Club in London and fronted their debut disc, Benny Goodman –The King of Swing.
 This programme has gone on to be performed across the world, including a sell-out performance at the Concertgebouw.

 In 2015, Julian will travel to work with the Chamber Orchestra of Paris, the Sao Paulo Symphony Orchestra and the Auckland Symphony Orchestra as well as a return to The Sage Gateshead to play with the Royal Northern Sinfonia.
 Julian will also collaborate with critically-acclaimed soprano Ailish Tynan for an album due to be released on Signum Classics in Spring 2015.